Efficient Agent Training for Computer Use: Introduction

 \section{Introduction}

-Developing autonomous agents that can operate computers as humans do~\cite{2024claudecomputeruse,he2024pcagentsleepai,2025openaicua,uitars2025,seedtars2025} has long been a landmark pursuit in Artificial Intelligence (AI).
-Such agents could unlock unprecedented capabilities and significantly reduce human workload across various tasks.
-However, current models still fall significantly short of human performance~\cite{xie2024osworldbenchmarkingmultimodalagents,bonatti2024windowsagentarenaevaluating}, largely due to insufficient computer knowledge and poor long-horizon planning ability.
-A key factor contributing to these deficiencies is the extreme scarcity of high-quality computer use trajectory data~\cite{he2024pcagentsleepai,ou2024synatraturningindirectknowledge,xu2025agenttrekagenttrajectorysynthesis}.
+Developing autonomous agents that can operate computers as humans do~\cite{2024claudecomputeruse,2025openaicua} has long been a landmark pursuit in Artificial Intelligence (AI).
+Such computer use agents, powered by Vision-Language Models (VLM), perceive screenshots to interact directly with Graphical User Interfaces (GUI) — clicking buttons, navigating menus, and entering text.
+This allows them to automate a wide range of digital tasks, ranging from routine paperwork and online shopping to complex content creation, promising a significant reduction in manual human workload.

-Previous works have investigated various strategies for trajectory collection.
-Some approaches rely entirely on human annotations to obtain trajectories~\cite{lu2024gui, li2024effects}, while others deploy agents to perform tasks directly in real-world environments~\cite{murty2024nnetscape, patel2024large}.
-In addition, some methods synthesize trajectories by leveraging data extracted from online tutorials~\cite{ou2024synatraturningindirectknowledge, xu2025agenttrekagenttrajectorysynthesis}.
+However, current models still fall significantly short of human performance~\cite{xie2024osworldbenchmarkingmultimodalagents,bonatti2024windowsagentarenaevaluating}.
+This capability gap is even more pronounced within the open-source community, which lacks any solution competitive with leading proprietary systems like Claude 3.7 Sonnet~\cite{2025claude37}.
+Instilling these advanced computer use capabilities in open-source models remains an unsolved problem.
+A key factor contributing to these deficiencies is the extreme scarcity of high-quality computer use trajectory data~\cite{ou2024synatraturningindirectknowledge,xu2025agenttrekagenttrajectorysynthesis}.

-In this work, we explore \textbf{efficient agent training} for computer use.
+In this work, we explore efficient agent training for computer use, enabling open-source models to even exceed the performance of proprietary counterparts with minimal human annotation.
 Inspired by recent findings~\cite{huang2024o1,muennighoff2025s1,ye2025limo} that synthesizing high-quality data using advanced reasoning models like Deepseek-R1~\cite{guo2025deepseek} can efficiently enhance LLM reasoning, we extend the similar idea to the field of computer use agents.

-\lhead{\rightmark} We propose \textbf{PC Agent-E}, an efficient agent training framework that integrates human expertise with AI automation.
-Starting from a small set of real-world human computer use trajectories, we leverage a frontier agent model to diversify action decisions (action with thought in ReAct~\cite{yao2023reactsynergizingreasoningacting} paradigm), further enhancing the data quality.
+We propose \textbf{PC Agent-E}, an efficient agent training framework that integrates human expertise with AI automation.
+Starting from a small set of real-world human computer use trajectories, we leverage a frontier agent model to diversify action decisions, yielding richer supervision signals.
 Training on these augmented trajectories, our agent demonstrates strong computer use capabilities with remarkable data efficiency.